sofayam/routine/README.md

 Mandatory

 * days: days on which the habit may fire
-* dest: the destination where the habit is pursued
+* dest: the destination where the habit is pursued - this is either a string or a tuple containing a base string and a limit number.
+In the latter case a string is constructed using the base string and a random number between 1 and the limit.
 * dur: duration of activity

 Optional